 Yes.
 Not having children is an extraordinary loss for anyone who wanted them or at least the chance to have them.

-In full transparency, I wasn’t sure about having kids (ambivalence towards motherhood is a concept garnering more attention), but assumed it would eventually happen.
+In full transparency, I wasn’t sure about having kids (ambivalence toward motherhood is a concept garnering more attention), but assumed it would eventually happen.
 My husband and I also took a more unconventional path, so we were on a different timeline than our peers.
 When people began getting married, we went to graduate school.
 When they started buying homes, we were moving to different cities.
 When they began having kids, we were advancing our careers.
-By the time we started thinking about settling down, many people we knew were miserable – either complaining about their kids, having marital problems, or getting divorced.
+By the time we started thinking about settling down, many people we knew were miserable – either complaining about their kids, stressed about finances, or having marital problems.
 So instead, we decided to take a year-long backpacking sabbatical around the world.

 In retrospect, I could’ve never predicted how the grief from my diagnosis would impact my relationships with family and friends.
 There’s a domino effect that occurs from this new reality we find ourselves in.
 It starts with a clear dividing line separating people without children from mainstream society – and it remains through every stage of life.
 In many ways, we become relegated to the supporting cast in the lives of others with children.
 We listen to challenges, offer assistance, give freely of our time and energy – more than not, we’re happy to do so and want to be included.

 But somehow, curiosity in our own lives is never quite reciprocated.
 It’s as if not having children has somehow rendered our lives less interesting, less meaningful, and less significant.
+I’ve experienced these diminishing returns firsthand.
+Compared to those with children, it can feel like our challenges or worries are never as difficult, our successes never as impressive, our capacity for love never as great.
+Even our humanity may be perceived as incomplete.
 In a heartfelt thread, writer Annie Kirby speaks to how the loneliness can almost be as bad as the childlessness.
 I imagine family and friends want to help, but simply don’t know how – and we may not know how they can help either.